bonitasoft-support/tomcat-9-BOS_Locale-Filter/README.md

 # tomcat-9-BOS_Locale-Filter
-A filter to force a value of BOS_Locale
+A filter to force a value of BOS_Locale cookie.
 # Build
 ```
 mvn clean package